-For the Master of Science degree in civil engineering, courses are offered primarily in the areas of environmental, structural, and transportation engineering.
+For the Master of Science degree in civil engineering, courses are offered under general civil engineering topics in the specialized sub areas of environmental, structural, and transportation engineering.
 Courses are generally offered in the evenings and late afternoons annually or biennially.
-Full-time and part-time study are available.
+Full-time and part-time study options are available.

 In addition to meeting all Graduate School admission requirements, applicants must have a cumulative grade point average in all undergraduate engineering, mathematics, and science courses of at least 2.75 on a 4.0 scale or 70% on other scales.
 For those not meeting this requirement and having at least four years of work experience, supporting evidence (such as a letter of explanation from the applicant, high GRE scores, letters of recommendation from employers, and PE licensure) will also be considered.
+International students are encouraged to submit TOEFL and GRE scores along with other required graduate admission documentation.